Best Web Hosting Services for Performance & Speed

 Cons

-Fast support but quality differs strongly between agents
+Support quality differs between agents

 GoDaddy